Blog

 However, it's essential to acknowledge that spreadsheets have limitations.
 As your company expands and your cap table becomes more complex, these constraints can become increasingly cumbersome.
 We will talk about this more in the next section, but for now, let's guide you through the process of creating a cap table using spreadsheets.

-Here are the key elements you may include in your spreadsheet cap table:
+Here are the key components of a cap table you may want to include in your spreadsheet:

 1. Investor details